-Entities colour
+Entities color

-••If 'Frozen layers greyed out' is set then entities on frozen layers are drawn in gray colour instead of its normal colour.
-Entities colour: This option allows the user to set the colours used to draw the geometrical and mesh entities (Points, Lines, Polylines, Surfaces' boundary, Surfaces' isolines, Volumes, Nodes and Elements).
+- If 'Frozen layers greyed out' is set then entities on frozen layers are drawn in gray color instead of its normal color. - Entities color: This option allows the user to set the colors used to draw the geometrical and mesh entities (Points, Lines, Polylines, Surfaces' boundary, Surfaces' isolines, Volumes, Nodes and Elements).